Mexico City

 Located at the southern end of North America, Mexico is one of the most important economic partners to the United States and Canada.
 Mexico’s rich history and its ever growing economy has turned the country into an appealing destination for digital nomads.
 The country’s strong university system also makes Mexico one of the best places to recruit developers, marketers, and other knowledge workers.

-In Mexico, compensation & benefits packages are created by a series of mandatory and optional benefits.
 To hire and retain the best talent, employers in Mexico should plan to provide additional benefits and perks, such as private health insurance, additional PTO, travel funds, and even an internet stipend for employees working from home.

-Mexican employers are required to register their employees with the Social Security institute (IMSS) upon hiring.
 Employee’s social security is withheld from their salary, and the employer must pay into social security alongside the employee.
 The rate paid into social security by employee and employer varies and is based upon minimum wage.

 Once registered with the Social Security institute, employees automatically receive basic medical benefits from the government.
 This covers routine checkups, maternity care, disability, and injury.
 However, many companies are now offering employees private health insurance to stay competitive.

-Profit sharing is also another perk that employees are legally entitled to when working in Mexico.
+Profit sharing is also another benefits that employees are legally entitled to when working in Mexico.
 Employees are entitled to 10% of the profits generated during the year for any company with profits over 300,000 MXN.
 Employers are not required to pay profit sharing during their first year of business.

-Permanent workers, subcontractors and temporary workers with over 60 days of employment are entitled to profit sharing payments.
+Permanent workers, subcontractors, and temporary workers with over 60 days of employment are entitled to profit sharing payments.
 Employers must pay this 10% profit sharing no later than 60 days after the company the tax deadline.

 On or before the 20th of December, workers must be paid a Christmas bonus, also known as Aguinaldo.
 The amount is worth 15 days of the employee’s base salary for one year.